solana-foundation/developer-content/docs/intro/overview.md

 ## Wallets

-A wallet is a pair of public and private keys that are used to verify actions on the blockchain.
+A wallet is a pair of public and secret keys that are used to verify actions on the blockchain.
 The public key is used to identify the account and the private key is used to sign transactions.